Nikita-kanwar/Star-Stones/README.md

 # Star-Stones

-Welcome to **Star-Stones**, a web application dedicated to showcasing exquisite marble and granite stones.
+A web application dedicated to showcasing exquisite marble and granite stones.
 This platform provides users with detailed information, high-quality images, and specifications of various stone types, assisting architects, designers, and homeowners in making informed decisions for their projects.

 ## Table of Contents